Tag Archives: what is a narcissist

 The “red flags” to recognize a toxic person, a narcissist, a con man, a sociopath are there.
 In an encounter with one of these creatures, our guts shout warnings at us, but in ways we haven’t heard before, and through a fog of lovey-dovey hypnosis.
 The “flags” just aren’t plainly visible or as recognizable as others and even we might think they would be.
 There are a few reasons for this.
 Let’s talk about those and then get to the red flags!

 Narcissist or sociopath…?
-There’s a feeling for many people that a “narcissist” isn’t a sociopath.
-The category of NPD is thought by lots of people to be different and “better” – meaning not as bad as a sociopath.
+How do we determine wha that person making our life a living hell “is”?
+There’s a sense that a “narcissist” isn’t a sociopath.
+The idea of a “narcissist” is thought by lots of people to be different and “better” than – meaning not as “bad” as, a sociopath.

 It’s normal to hope that someone is not “as bad” as something that’s really horrific.
 I get that! – But there’s more to it.

-To arrive at a real understanding of these escapes and in recovering what you’re facing, you have a better chance of restoring your life.
+To arrive at a real understanding of these “relationships” is essential for recovering.
+If we can truly comprehend what the heck just happened, we have a better chance of fully restoring and regenerating our lives.

 Then to add another confusion, there’s the word, “narcissistic”.
 That’s different again.
 A human who has some narcissistic glitches is not usually a narcissist as in the kind that is a sociopath.
 I know that’s confusing.
 However, coming to terms with what is what and the terms we use to refer to them for the purposes of restoring lives and our freedom from both or either is critical…